AJsVoices/the-clandestine-providence/Shorts/monster-contest.md

 10. Punishment

 ### Draft # 1
 It always started the same.
-The walls were white covered in shelves
+The walls were white covered in shelves and the floors were made of wood.
+A pile of blocks were unceremoniously strewen across the floor and their bins tipped over at the edge.
+I was wearing a green felt monster costume and big red floppy shoes.
+The mask fell over my face and I had to keep pushing it up.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI2ODc4NTgwMCwtMTQ4MjIxNzQzLDY3Mj
+eyJoaXN0b3J5IjpbODk5MDQ5MDYxLC0xNDgyMjE3NDMsNjcyMj
-IyMDM4NywtNjM5Mjk3NjU3LC0zNjE5NTYxMDUsLTEzOTU3ODkw
+IwMzg3LC02MzkyOTc2NTcsLTM2MTk1NjEwNSwtMTM5NTc4OTAz
-MzQsMTc4ODYwODIzMl19
+NCwxNzg4NjA4MjMyXX0=
 -->